TIER 1 INVESTOR VISA - £1 MILLION ROUTE

 Applications for Tier 1 Investor visas - £2 million route

-If you do not already hold a Tier 1 Investor visa granted before 6 November 2014, you will need to have access to £2 million and be willing to invest your funds in UK government bonds or actively trading UK companies.
+If you do not already hold a Tier 1 Investor visa granted before 6 November 2014, you will need to have access to £2 million and be willing to invest your funds in actively trading UK companies.

 In order to qualify for a Tier 1 Investor visa under the £2 million route, you will need to satisfy UK Visas and Immigration that: